baverman/dsq/docs/tutorial.rst

 Register and push task
 ----------------------

-Task is user defined function which actual execution can be postponed by pushing name and arguments into some queue.
+Task is user-defined function which actual execution can be postponed by pushing name and arguments into some queue.
 One can have multiple queues.
 Queues are created on the fly.